

 • Sexual discrimination

-Other dimensions of culture include gender, religion, disability, age, and ethnicity.
-Acknowledging and affirming the sexual and gender diversity of the Flinders' community requires in part an understanding of issues impacting on people who do not identify as heterosexual.
+Acknowledging and affirming the sexual and gender diversity of the Flinders' community requires in part an understanding of issues impacting on members of LGBTQIA+ communities.

 Pride Network

-• Assume that approximately 10% of the people you work and study with identify as gay, lesbian, bisexual, transsexual, transgender, intersex, questioning and queer and others will have family and friends who identify as such.
+• Assume that approximately 10% of the people you work and study with are members of the LGBTQIA+ community, and others will have family and friends who are members of the community.

-• When you observe homophobic behaviour or hear homophobic jokes or remarks, challenge them.
+• When you observe homophobic or transphobic behaviour, jokes, or remarks, challenge them.

 • All staff and students have a responsibility for creating a study and work environment that is free from harassment and discrimination.